jtgober/documentation-biome/docs/days/day4/codegen-update.md

 type in pwd for the password and then repeat the assertion steps. code is updated to the below

 ::: danger WHOA There!
 Just re-iterating, you would not want to have password values present in any code.
 So do not use this on password fields.
+We will discuss how to update this in a later section
 :::

 ```js